 Keep up with your maintenance schedule

 Every car needs routine and preventative maintenance to keep it in the best condition possible.
 The logbook for your car should show you a lot of the scheduled auto maintenance you should be keeping on top of.
 If you don’t, then not only can you be blindsided by perfectly preventable malfunctions down the line, but even if you aren’t it can decrease the resale value of your car.
 For instance, all cars need to have their oil changed every 3000 miles.
 Brake pads, spark plugs, and other routine replacements could even be done by you if you’re confident in it.
 Fail to maintain your vehicle and it’s only natural that wear and tear will affect it a lot more quickly.
+Well maintained cars tend to cheaper for car insurance too.

 Choose replacement parts with care